Practical Few-Atom Quantum Reservoir Computing: Setup

-The relationship between the readouts and output is approximately inferred through a learning process.
+The relationship between the feature vector and output is approximately inferred through a learning process.
 Let $\bar{y}_{k}$ represent the target output capturing some key features of the input $f_{k}$.
-The objective of training is to determine the readout weights $W_{n}$ in order to achieve the actual output
+The objective of training is to determine the weights $W_{n}$ in order to achieve the actual output

 such that the normalized root mean square error